 There are many English teaching jobs available in the small towns and big cities of Italy.
 You’ll have no problems securing a part-time teaching position especially if you have the necessary work experience and qualifications.
 Any ability to speak Italian is of course considered a massive plus.

 The only downside to teaching English in Italy is that full-time work can sometimes be harder to come by.
-TEFL teachers in Italy often need to get different part-time roles in order to make ends meet.
+TEFL teachers in Italy often need to get different part-time roles to make ends meet.
 This could mean teaching private lessons alongside working for a language school.

 A large number of English teachers in Italy work at language schools.
 Some also work as private tutors.
+Let's take a closer look at the options:

 The majority of the listings for English teaching jobs in Italy are posted by private language schools.
 The reason for this is that Italian public schools tend to hire only EU citizens or those who are fluent Italian speakers.
 So, if you want to teach abroad in Italy, working for a private language school could be the most feasible option.